ManarALDeeb/alx-pre_course/README.md

-This is my edited first readme updated
+This is my first readme
+updated